Mishka Jaeger

 By the way, La Colmena has THE best meringue on the planet.
 I wish I knew of anything remotely like it near here.
 After painting miniature versions of their enormous crunchy-gooey meringues that you eat with a spoon, I am seriously craving them.
 Any local suggestions are welcome.

-To complicate my life further, and because I’ve spent way too much time on the computer over the years, I wanted to paint the illustration in guache.
-I haven’t used guache in over 10 years.
-After tossing out half my dessicated paint, buying more, and wondering how long this was ACTUALLY going to take, I did finish the painting the morning I was supposed to turn it in.
+To complicate my life further, and because I’ve spent way too much time on the computer over the years, I wanted to paint the illustration in gouache.
+I haven’t used gouache in over 10 years.
+After tossing out half my desiccated paint, buying more, and wondering how long this was ACTUALLY going to take, I did finish the painting the morning I was supposed to turn it in.
 Oops.
 But it is done.
 There are plenty of things I would like to have done better or clean up.
 But all in all it was a good learning experience.
 And it felt nice to use actual paint again.

-Artist Profile – Mishka Jaeger
+Artlibs Artist Profile – Mishka Jaeger

 June 18 – August 10, 2012